Interpreting Lambda Calculus in Domain-Valued Random Variables: Background on Boolean-Valued Set Theory

 Then either informally, or using proper classes, $V^A = \bigcup\limits_{\alpha \in \Ord} V^A_\alpha$.

-We use the term \emph{$A$-valued set} for the elements of $V^A$, but we also will use the shorter term \emph{$A$-set}, and this helps to avoid certain opportunities for confusion arising from the term ``valued''.
+We use the term \emph{$A$-valued set} for the elements of $V^A$, but we also will use the shorter term \emph{$A$-set}, and this helps to avoid certain confusions arising from the term ``valued''.

-We can then interpret $\in$, $\subseteq$ and $=$ by the following mutually recursive formulas\footnote{We have used $\|\blank\|$ instead of semantic brackets because we require the semantic brackets later on for interpreting $\lambda$-calculus.}:
+We can then interpret $\in$, $\subseteq$ and $=$ by the following mutually recursive formulas:

 In the above, and all that follows, we use an operator precedence convention for $\bigvee$ and $\bigwedge$ that agrees with operator precedence for $\exists$ and $\forall$, so there is an implicit bracket around everything to the right of such a join or meet.